ShixiangWang/sigminer/README.md

 ## Overview

-Genomic variations including single nucleotide substitution (SBS) mutations, copy number variations (CNV), etc. are the major force for cancer initialization and development.
-Due to the specificity of molecular lesions caused by genomic variations, we can generate characteristic variation (feature) spectra, called ‘**signature**’.
-**sigminer** helps users to extract, analyze and visualize signatures from genomic variation records, thus providing new insight into cancer study.
+Genomic alterations including single nucleotide substitution (SBS), copy number alteration (CNA), etc. are the major force for cancer initialization and development.
+Due to the specificity of molecular lesions caused by genomic alterations, we can generate characteristic alteration spectra, called ‘signature’.
+This package helps users to extract, analyze and visualize signatures from genomic alteration records, thus providing new insight into cancer study.

 ### Feature